SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 |Fall detection||No||$10 per month|

 Medical Guardian's prices are comparable to other top providers.
 When purchasing a Medical Guardian system online, you'll see that there are three payment options: monthly, quarterly, or annual.
-We recommend selecting the yearly payment plan because it will save you up to $45 per year, and it includes free shipping, a lockbox, and a second help button.
+We recommend selecting the yearly payment plan because it will save you up to $45 per year, and it includes free shipping and a free lockbox.
 We can't pass up a great deal, and you shouldn't either!
 Medical Guardian's online purchasing process is simple, and their website is easy to navigate.
 To make sure you're getting the best deal, call their customer service line before finalizing your online purchase.
 Inquire about seasonal specials, as they run them frequently, and you won't want to miss out.